uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

   Shields prevent corruption.
   Packets are numbered to preserve order.
   Packets will be acknowledged and resent if there are issues.
+  Packets will be resent if they don't get acknowledged within a set time.
   This level is not beatable.

 {panel end}